-Suri Pahlavi and Nasrin Avesta stood at the threshold of their newly acquired apartment in Persepolis.
-The space was barely adequate for the two of them, consisting of two small bedrooms and a small common area to serve as a kitchen, dining room, and living space.
-The apartment was littered with small reminders of the previous occupants.
-Unpatched holes in the walls for framed pictures, a pot left in the kitchen sink, and a child’s doll on the floor.
+Suri Pahlavi and Nasrin Avesta stood at the threshold of their new apartment in Persepolis.
+The space was barely adequate for the two of them, consisting of two small bedrooms and a common area to serve as a kitchen, dining room, and living space.
+Reminders of the previous occupants, unpatched holes in the walls for framed pictures, a pot left in the kitchen sink, and a child’s doll on the floor, littered the space.
 The small family who had lived here, the landlady had explained, had left for the country during the crisis leading to the war.

-Suri thought this was ironic because she and Nasrin had moved from the country to Persepolis as soon as the war began.
+Suri and Nasrin moved from the country to Persepolis when the war began, pushing against the tide of people fleeing the city.
 However foolhardy the decision had been, it did mean they were paying half as much to rent the apartment than they would have a month before.
 War may be good for some businesses, but not for landlords offering rooms in a city exposed to air raids.

 Nasrin wrinkled her nose at their new home.
 Both women were from families of the country aristocracy.
-Both of their fathers were high ranking Army officers, and Suri and Nasrin were used to having their own suite of rooms.
+Both of their fathers were high ranking Army officers, and Suri and Nasrin each left a suite of rooms behind when they left home.
 Living in a tiny apartment in a building full of them was foreign to them both.

 They stood for a moment, feeling sad at the prospect of living in such a place.
 Then Suri spoke.